Religion in the United Kingdom: Judaism

 The first Jewish community in what is now the UK was attested from at least the 1060s, but was expelled in 1290, although non-practising Jews maintained themselves as a small but identifiable group until the 1560s in London.
 Practising Jews occasionally travelled to England, and individual Jews settled in various parts of the British Isles.
 In the early 1600s, a small community of Sephardic Jews was identified in Bristol, and ordered to leave in 1609.
-There have continuously been practising Jews in England since at least the 1630s, but it wasn't until 1656 that Oliver Cromwell made it known they would not be subject to expulsion.
+There have continuously been practising Jews in England since at least the 1630s, but it was not until 1656 that Oliver Cromwell made it known they would not be subject to expulsion.
 The largely Iberian and German early community grew only steadily from the mid 17th century until the late 19th century, when a large wave of Eastern European immigrants roughly quadrupled the population.
 Another wave of largely German refugees increased it by a further 50% between 1933 and 1945.

 In 1841 Isaac Lyon Goldsmid was made baronet, the first Jew to receive a hereditary title.
 The first Jewish Lord Mayor of the City of London, Sir David Salomons, was elected in 1855.
 In 1858, practising Jews were allowed to become serving MPs; on 26 July 1858, Lionel de Rothschild was finally allowed to sit in the House of Commons of the United Kingdom when the law restricting the oath of office to Christians was changed, although Benjamin Disraeli, a baptised, teenage convert to Christianity of Jewish parentage, was already an MP at this time and rose to become Prime Minister in 1874; David Ricardo, another convert to Christianity, had been an MP in the 1810s.
 In 1884 Nathan Mayer Rothschild, 1st Baron Rothschild became the first practising Jewish member of the British House of Lords; again Disraeli was already a member.

 British Jews number around 300,000 with the United Kingdom having the fifth largest Jewish community worldwide.
 However, this figure did not include Jews who identified 'by ethnicity only' in England and Wales or Scottish Jews who identified as Jewish by upbringing but held no current religion.
 The largest concentrations of Jews are in London and its environs, Greater Manchester, and Leeds.